 CKEditor is a highly customizable solution and we felt that we could do more to present its potential in a more comprehensive way.
 The new system where the samples, documentation articles, API documentation and even the entries in the Add-ons Repository are cross-referenced will hopefully make it easier to both learn about the editor functionality and implement it in your own environment in virtually no time.

-The CKEditor SDK is a result of a good few months of work but this effort is not over yet.
+The CKEditor Examples is a result of a good few months of work but this effort is not over yet.
 On the contrary, we consider it a living system that we are going to constantly expand.
 Here are a few things that you can expect: